 Big Bear Lake Village is the heart and soul of Big Bear.
 This cutesy alpine mountain village is home to attractive half-timbered storefronts, tidy paved sidewalks, artistic wood carvings, small well-tended gardens, and fireplaces spaced throughout the village for the colder months.

 There is a lot to check out in the village including numerous cafes and restaurants, a dynamic brewery, souvenir shops, boutiques, art and photography galleries, a great bookshop, an old-fashioned sweet shop, and much more.

-It’s a beautiful place any time of year but I think the village is especially nice during a Big Bear summer.
+It’s a beautiful place any time of year but I think the village is especially nice during a Big Bear summer and fall.

 Get Out on Big Bear Lake

 One of the best things to do in Big Bear in the summer is to get out on the deep blue waters of the lake itself, and you have many options to do so.

 With numerous operators offering fishing charters, boat rentals, wake-boarding and water skiing, kayak and canoe rentals (with kayak outriggers being an option if you aren’t a confident paddler), and guided sightseeing tours by boat – you really are spoilt for choice.

 If it is an extra hot day you may even want to swim, but I warn you – the water is freezing!